sirixdb/sirixdb.github.io/docs/jsoniq-api.md

   System.out.println("");
   System.out.println(
       "Create a CAS index for all attributes and another one for text nodes.
 A third one is created for all integers:");
-  final var query = new XQuery(compileChain,
+  final var query = new Query(compileChain,
       "let $doc := xml:doc('mydocs.col', 'resource1') "
           + "let $casStats1 := xml:create-cas-index($doc, 'xs:string', '//@*') "
           + "let $casStats2 := xml:create-cas-index($doc, 'xs:string', '//*') "